luccasFelippeOliveira/MASInterface/README.md

 https://drive.google.com/open?id=0B0t9LVvY-NfeWW1idElLLUpMLTA

 ##To use:
-  1) Compile program using Netbeans or editing build-impl.xml and running ant with buil.xml.
+  1) Compile the program using Netbeans or editing build-impl.xml and then running ant with built.xml.

   2) Execute the created jar.